 Front Runner Outfitters (USA)

 Smittybilt Overlander available on Amazon (USA)

 Yakima SkyRise (USA)

-And finally, the solution where form meets function.
-These tents are the most popular today.
-They’re a little bit more expensive because of the fibreglass part, but they’re highly effective from many views, sturdy and well manufactured.
-They’re also aerodynamic and easy to carry all year long without much risk of being damaged by weather conditions.
+And finally, here’s the solution where shape meets function.
+These tents are the most popular nowadays.
+They’re a little bit more expensive because of the fibreglass shell, but they’re highly effective from many points of view, sturdy and well manufactured.
+They’re also aerodynamic and easy to carry on your roof year-round, without much risk of getting damaged by bad weather conditions.

-This type of tent was our final choice from all 4×4 rooftop tents we considered.
-At the time we were purchasing our iKamper Skycamp roof top tent, the product just hit the market after a successful Kickstarter campaign (second place of all time at Kickstarter).
+This type of tent was our final choice among all 4×4 roof top tents we considered.
+At the time we were purchasing our iKamper Skycamp roof top tent, the product had just hit the market after a successful Kickstarter campaign (they gained second place of all-time campaigns at Kickstarter).
 So our order was shipped directly from South Korea to Europe.
-Since then, the tent is becoming more and more popular, they also started to make smaller version (for two adults) and many cool accessories.
+Since then, the tent has become more and more popular.
+They also started to make a smaller version (for two adults) and many cool options.
 So this piece of gear is really a solid choice that I’d recommend if you don’t know what to choose.

-We have also received a great service after the purchase.
-And Skycamp received RedDot Design Award in 2018.
-So all in all, they really deliver quality for rooftop tents camping 🙂
+We have also received a great customer service after the purchase.
+Skycamp was also awarded the RedDot Design Award in 2018.
+So, all in all, they really deliver quality roof top tents 🙂